chrisgaulke/Claatu/README.md

 ---
 Note
 ----
-Claatu is a work in progress and will be undergoing rapid development during the coming months.
+Like most bioinformatic software CLaaTu is a work in progress.
 Growing pains are to be expected so please let me know if you discover a bug.